Try to keep your perspective when those we task with entertaining us try to find a way to capture your imagination

 When I was in high school in the late 1980s Two Live Crew was rapping songs from which I can’t even reference the titles or any of the lyrics.
 They had women doing things on stage that were neither angst ridden nor symbolic, but they were shocking.

 Seriously, even kids television’s Saved by the Bell produced Elizabeth Berkley who played Jessie Spano – most famous for bad dancing and completely tripping out on caffeine pills - who went on to show more skin than a leather store later in her career.

 You have to understand, the career arc is not conducive to longevity.
 Consumers’ tastes change.
 The cute kid star grows up.
 They need a new hook.

 Some leave the scene entirely and disappear into suburbia.
 Some can’t handle leaving the warmth of the limelight and they are forced to go big or get ignored.

-Page 2 of 2 - If history is a teacher, Cyrus will settle down and become family minded before reinventing herself as a serious actress or mature singer songwriter again in about five years.
+If history is a teacher, Cyrus will settle down and become family minded before reinventing herself as a serious actress or mature singer songwriter again in about five years.

 Life is about seasons.